Interdisciplinary Digital Twin Engine InterTwin for calorimeter simulation: Fixing distribution tails

 Recent work, such as the Fast Perfekt approach \cite{fastperfekt}, has demonstrated the potential of refining fast simulations through lightweight machine-learning corrections.
 Fast Perfekt employs a regression-based residual neural network that learns deterministic morphing functions to align fast simulation outputs with full simulation targets.
 This illustrates that targeted refinement strategies can bring fast simulations closer to Geant4-like accuracy without sacrificing their efficiency.

 Building on this idea, our ongoing work explores fine-tuning procedures at the inference stage.
 CaloINN is first to be trained on datasets with artificially enhanced tails, thereby over-representing extreme calorimeter showers.
+Such showers can be selected based on anomaly scores computed using Isolation Forest \cite{isolforest} or Local Outlier Factor \cite{lof} algorithms, which quantify how strongly a given shower deviates from the rest of the dataset.
 A dedicated classifier is then to be introduced to distinguish between generative model outputs and Geant4-based simulations, enabling the estimation of density ratios across the feature space.
-These ratios are subsequently applied during inference to reweight and correct the generated distributions, effectively pushing the tails toward the Geant4 reference.
+These ratios are subsequently applied during inference to reweight and correct the generated distributions, pushing the tails toward the Geant4 reference.
+The concrete implementation of this procedure is currently under investigation.
 This approach draws inspiration from variance-reduction techniques \cite{Bruenner_2021} and is designed to preserve the overall speed advantage of generative models.
 The additional computational cost is expected to remain below a factor of two, which is acceptable given that the baseline speed-up relative to Geant4 typically spans two to three orders of magnitude.